TODAY FOR TOMORROW

 Employees

-A total of 22,622 employees (full-time) or 23,335 employees (headcount) were employed at TÜV Rheinland as of the balance sheet date of December 31, 2023.
-On average, there were 22,092 full-time employees (full-time equivalents in FTE) during the reporting year; in a year-over-year comparison, this represented an increase of 1,222 employees or 5.9%.
-While 62.8% of the employees at TÜV Rheinland were male, the share of women was 32.5%, with the remaining 4.7% of employees not reporting a gender.
+As of the balance sheet date of December 31, 2024, TÜV Rheinland employed a total of 25,177 people (FTE) or 25,900 employees (headcount).
+On average, there were 23,920 full-time employees (full-time equivalents in FTE) during the financial year.
+In a year-over-year comparison, this represented an increase of 1,828 employees (FTE) or 8.3%.
+While 64.9% of the employees (FTE) at TÜV Rheinland were male, the share of women was 32.8%, with the remaining 2.3% of employees not reporting a gender.

-The Report for the 2023 financial year illustrates how TÜV Rheinland defines and actively embodies the term Sustainability.
-In addition to the Sustainability Report, the Financial Report provides information on the economic development of the company.
+The Corporate Report for financial year 2024 illustrates how TÜV Rheinland defines and lives the term “sustainability.”
+Together with the Sustainability Report, the Financial Report describes the business development of the company.

-Our performance indicators: facts and figures at a glance
+Our Key Performance Indicators: Facts and figures at a glance

-We want to help recognise and manage the impact of technological developments on people and the environment.
-We systematically record and document our contributions.
-We measure our progress using key performance indicators, or KPIs for short, which have been formulated for all of our key topics.
-Here you can find the respective KPIs and the status 2023.
+We want to help identify and manage the impacts that technological developments have on people and the environment.
+Our contributions are systematically recorded and documented.
+To measure our progress, we use key performance indicators (or KPIs for short) that have been formulated for all our material topics.
+The relevant KPIs are listed here.